bsc-loca/SafeSU/CONTRIBUTING.md

 # Reference

-This component has been developed by the **CAOS** (Computer Architecure and Operative Systems) group at the **Barcelona Supercomputing Center** (BSC), Spain.
+This component has been developed by the **CAOS** (Computer Architecture and Operative Systems) group at the **Barcelona Supercomputing Center** (BSC), Spain.
 Please visit the [Webpage](https://www.bsc.es/discover-bsc/organisation/scientific-structure/computer-architecture-operating-systems-caos) for more information.

 The main references for this component are as follows: